scrabbletank/farhome-rules/rulesdoc.md

 - **Shield Master:** When attacked, as long as you are holding a shield you may spend 1 AP to reroll 2 of the attackers dice, taking the new values.
 - **Weapon Expert:** Choose a weapon type, when making attacks with this weapon you may reroll 1 die, taking the new value.
 - **Defensive Stance:** You may reroll 1 defense die when making a defense roll.
-- **Ranger:** + 2 to your attack range before penalities, and you take no penalties from attacking when someone is in your zone of control.
+- **Ranger:** + 2 to your attack range before penalties, and you take no penalties from attacking when someone is in your zone of control.
 You begin with Hide Armor, and 3 weapons you are proficient in.